Scout Ready Recipes

 In a quart freezer bag:

-- 1 Tbsp dehydrated ground beef, freeze-dried ground beef or ‘beef’ TVP
+• 1 Tbsp dehydrated ground beef or freeze-dried ground beef

 FBC Method:

 Add 1¼ cups near boiling water and stir well.
-Sal tightly and put in a cozy for 15 minutes.
+Seal tightly and put in a cozy for 15 minutes.
 Fluff up.

 One Pot Method:

-Bring 1¼ cups water to a boil in a small pot.
-Add in ingredients, stir well and cover tightly.
-Take off stove and let rest for 10 minutes.
-In cooler weather, or at altitude, stash pot in a pot cozy.
+In a small pot, bring 1¼ cups water to a boil.
+Add the ingredients, stir well, and cover tightly.
+Remove the pot from the stove and let it rest for 10 minutes.
+In cooler weather or at altitude, stash the pot in a pot cozy.

 Serves 1.